Last Updated on

-UPDATED: Former Force Public Relations Officer, DCP Jimoh Moshood, came into limelight in 2018 after describing Benue State Govenor Samuel Ortom a drowning man.
-This post contains the profile and the rank of the force image maker.
+UPDATED: Former Force Public Relations Officer, DCP Jimoh Moshood, came into limelight in 2018 after describing Benue State Governor Samuel Ortom a drowning man.

 He was removed on January 16, 2019.
-He has been replaced by Frank Mba.
+He was replaced with Frank Mba, a former imager maker of NPF.

 Remote cause of such utterance